bgdnpn/nofb/README.markdown

 **How to Install**

+0. Download the .crx file from the _target folder

-1. Settings-Icon > Tools > Extensions. ( the 'three horizontal-bars' icon in the top-right corner )
+1. Open Chrome and go to Settings-Icon > Tools > Extensions ( the 'three horizontal-bars' icon in the top-right corner )
-2. Drag and drop the "crx" extension file onto the Extensions page from [step 1] ( .crx file should likely be in your Downloads directory )
+2. Drag and drop the "crx" extension file [step 0] onto the Extensions page from [step 1]
 3. Install.